TG199/alx-low_level_programming/0x15-file_io/README.md

+# File descriptors
- This directory is about file input/output in C
+this directory is about file descriptors and systems calls